lopezmontes/GenoMus/specs/GenoMus_specifications.md

 ---------
 ## Specimen data structure

+All generated specimens are stored as temporary JSON files.
+Selected specimens are saved permanently as JSON files in the Specimen catalogue.
+This JSON have the following data structure:

 - **"metadata"**: data to identify and classify the specimen within the catalogue.
   - **"specimenID"**: unique specimen identificator base on date of creation compressed as a unique number and usersname.
   - **"permalink**: permanent link to the JSON file of the specimen.